The Country Cat: History

 Adam and Jackie Sappington opened the original restaurant in southeast Portland's Montavilla neighborhood in 2007, followed by a second at the Portland International Airport in 2015.
 The Montavilla restaurant closed in 2019, but the airport location continued to operate.
 In 2023, the business confirmed plans to convert the airport location into more of a deli and market.

-In 2013, the original location was featured on an episode of Diners, Drive-Ins and Dives, hosted by Guy Fieri.
+The original location was featured on a 2013 episode of Diners, Drive-Ins and Dives, hosted by Guy Fieri.

-In 2024 due to the Portland Airport being remodeled, The Country Cat relocated to a pre-security location in the new terminal.
+In 2024, due to the Portland Airport being remodeled, The Country Cat relocated to a pre-security location in the new terminal.